Frequently Asked Questions

 - where the building opens onto a private street

-When a Building Notice is used, the form must be accompanied by the appropriate Building Notice fee and a location plan if the work involves a new building or extension.
+When a Building Notice is used, the form must be accompanied by the appropriate Building Notice fee, block plan and a location plan if the work involves a new building or extension.

 My neighbour is carrying out work close to my boundary.
 What does this mean to me?